Minnesota Twins: 1980s–90s

-In 1982, the Twins moved into the Hubert H. Humphrey Metrodome, which they shared with the Minnesota Vikings.
+In 1982, the Twins moved into the Hubert H. Humphrey Metrodome in downtown Minneapolis, which they shared with the Minnesota Vikings.
 After a 16–54 start, the Twins were on the verge on becoming the worst team in MLB history.
 They turned the season around somewhat, but still lost 102 games, finishing with what is currently the second-worst record in Twins history (beaten only by the 2016 team, which lost 103 games), despite the .301 average, 23 homers and 92 RBI from rookie Kent Hrbek.
+It was during the 1982 season that the Twins' nickname of "Twinkies" truly solidified, a nickname that would haunt them through their World Series years and sneak back into the conversation during the 1990s and 2010s slumps.
 In 1984, Griffith sold the Twins to multi-billionaire banker/financier Carl Pohlad.
 Pohlad beat a larger offer by New York businessman Donald Trump by promising to keep the club in Minnesota.
 The Metrodome hosted the 1985 Major League Baseball All-Star Game.
 After several losing seasons, the 1987 team, led by Hrbek, Gary Gaetti, Frank Viola (A.L.
 Cy Young winner in 1988), Bert Blyleven, Jeff Reardon, Tom Brunansky, Dan Gladden, and rising star Kirby Puckett, returned to the World Series after defeating the favored Detroit Tigers in the ALCS, 4 games to 1.
 Tom Kelly managed the Twins to World Series victories over the St. Louis Cardinals in 1987 and the Atlanta Braves in 1991.
 The 1988 Twins were the first team in American League history to draw more than 3 million fans.
 On July 17, 1990, the Twins became the only team in major league history to pull off two triple plays in the same game.
 Twins' pitcher and Minnesota native Jack Morris was the star of the series in 1991, going 2–0 in his three starts with a 1.17 ERA.
 1991 also marked the first time that any team that finished in last place in their division would advance to the World Series the following season; both the Twins and the Braves did this in 1991.
 Contributors to the 1991 Twins' improvement from 74 wins to 95 included Chuck Knoblauch, the A.L.
 Rookie of the Year; Scott Erickson, 20-game winner; new closer Rick Aguilera and new designated hitter Chili Davis.